Contents: Checking functionality ↧ Replacement ↧

 13. Apply RTV sealant to both sides of the gasket and place it on the pump.

 14. Install the pump, insert the mounting bolts and tighten them with your fingers.
-Do not allow the gasket to move.
-Tighten the bolts to the required torque.
+Do not allow the gasket to shift.
+Tighten the bolts to the specified torque.

 15. Install the pulley and tighten the bolts to the required torque.

-16. The rest of the installation procedure is performed in the reverse order of removal.
+16. The rest of the installation procedure is carried out in the reverse order of removal.

-17. Fill the cooling system with an appropriate antifreeze solution (see chapter 1), start the engine and check the fluid level in the cooling system.
-Bleed the system as described in Chapter 1.
-Ensure that there is no fluid leakage through the pump and any hoses connected to it.
+17. Fill the cooling system with the appropriate antifreeze solution (see chapter 1), start the engine and check the coolant level in the cooling system.
+Remove air from the system as described in Chapter 1.
+Make sure that there is no fluid leakage through the pump and the hoses connected to it.